TN 2 (02-18)

 Use the most recent favorable medical decision as the CPD when making EXR medical determinations.
+An intervening medical determination that the claimant had medically improved does not prevent a claimant from requesting EXR, as long as their previous entitlement terminated due to substantial gainful activity (SGA) for Title II or earned/unearned income for Title XVI.
 The disability determination services (DDS) must determine that the claimant is disabled under the MIRS in the month of the EXR request in order for them to qualify for EXR.

 Likewise, a claimant can request EXR even if a previous EXR request was a denial.
 In cases where a previous EXR medical denial exists, the DDS should use the most recent favorable medical determination as the CPD for making the current EXR medical determination.

 C. Policy for a “same as or related” determination

 The first issue is to determine whether the current impairment(s) is the “same as or related to” to that which formed the basis of the most recent disability entitlement.
 Unless the evidence clearly indicates otherwise, determine that the alleged impairment(s) is the same as or related to the CPD impairment(s).
 Do not make a medical improvement determination if the final evidence clearly establishes that the claimant's current impairment(s) is not the same as or related to the prior impairment(s).
 Deny the EXR request per DI 28057.020B.

 NOTE: While the file may indicate the current impairment(s) is the same as or related to the prior entitlement impairment(s), make that determination after all necessary medical development is complete.

 1. Basis for CPD determination